D-Mannose and UTI meds with an RX script and colorful abstract shapes on a red and light blue background

 Probiotics

-Since my doctor had suggested them, I tried a few different brands of probiotics.
+Since my medical provider had suggested them, I tried a few different brands of probiotics.
 I took them consistently, but I still got UTIs while I was using them.
 The research is still out on probiotics — there is promising evidence to support their use and given that they are extremely safe to take, I would recommend giving them a try if you get recurrent UTIs.
 Just because they didn’t work for me, doesn’t mean they won’t work for you.
 3.0 out of 5 for healthy flora.

 Cranberry Supplements